AndreaScacchi/AndreaScacchi/README.md

         That question shaped my way of thinking.
 Now my focus is clear: to understand the theory behind everything as deeply as possible, because that’s what               separates a Programmer from a <em>Computer Scientist</em>.
         <br>
         <br>
-        That’s the path I’ve chosen — and the one I build every day.
+        <em>That’s the path I’ve chosen — and the one I build every day</em>.
     </h5>
 </div>
 <br>